RayForst/it-daddy-mvp/README.md

 * Base64 for SVG in css
 * Linting
 * Text from .json
-* Best setup for html-minifier
+* Best setup for html-minifier# it-daddy-mvp